neutron-org/mainnet-assets/upgrades/v11.0.0/README.md

 This document describes the steps for validators and full node operators, to upgrade successfully to the Neutron v11.0.0 release.
 For more details on the release, please see the [release notes](https://github.com/neutron-org/neutron/releases/tag/v11.0.0).

+> Hadron Labs' engagement by the Neutron Foundation for core development / maintenance of the Neutron network will expire on 30 June 2026.
+To help ensure long-term stability of the network, we recommend adopting the new binary documented here.
+This new binary introduces changes to network governance and tokenomics and is designed to increase overall resilience.
+Because the on-chain token voting mechanism has failed to reach quorum since 1 April 2026, the upgrade height was submitted on-chain via the privileged multisig previously elected by the DAO rather than by a traditional upgrade proposal.
+At this height, you may opt to either continue running the previous binary (which is likely to start malfunctioning in the near future, and already fails to provide validator payments); or upgrade to the provided binary which should ultimately improve long-term stability.
+We strongly recommend upgrading to the new binary.

 ## Upgrade date

 The upgrade will take place approximately on May 13th at approximately `15:00 UTC` at height `56277000`;